amandajuhl95/week44/README.md

 ### Tuesday

-* To see the answers for the exam questions in both exercises are to be found [here](https://github.com/amandajuhl95/week44/blob/master/sp%C3%B8rgsm%C3%A5l.pdf)
+* To see the answers to the exam questions in both exercises are to be found [here](https://github.com/amandajuhl95/week44/blob/master/sp%C3%B8rgsm%C3%A5l.pdf)

 #### Excerise: "State med useState og useEffect" AND Exercise: "Exercises Lists and Keys"

 * I have completed both exercises.
 Exercise1, Exercise2 and Exercise3 are my solution for the exercise "State med useState og useEffect".
-ListDemoApp1 and ListDemoApp2 are my solution for the exercise "Exercises Lists and Keys".
+ListDemoApp1 and ListDemoApp2 are my solution to the exercise "Exercises Lists and Keys".

 * To see the solution - click [here](https://github.com/amandajuhl95/week44/tree/master/week44/src/Tuesday)

 ### Wednesday

-* To see the answers for the questions - click [here](https://github.com/amandajuhl95/week44/blob/master/sp%C3%B8rgsm%C3%A5l.pdf)
+* To see the answers to the exam questions in both exercises are to be found [here](https://github.com/amandajuhl95/week44/blob/master/sp%C3%B8rgsm%C3%A5l.pdf)

 #### Exercise: "Forms with React" - solution completed.